Open Maintenance – Docker & CentOS 7

 }

-With all of the above sets complete you should now be able to go to DomainOrIp.com and land at the openmaint login page by default.
-The last thing you may want is to have the docker containers start up on reboot automatically to do this run the following:
+With all of the above sets complete, you should now be able to go to DomainOrIp.com and land on the Open Maintenance login page by default.
+The last thing you may want is to have the docker containers start up on reboot automatically.
+To do this, run the following:

 crontab -e